spiritedtechie/ethereum-experiment/README.md

 Note down the contract address, as you will need it for the web app.

-# Poll Station Command Line application
+# Polling Station Command Line Interface

 Interact with contract programmatically via the Node console